-Since 1995, Joan Rivers has been a host for the E!
+From 1995 until her death, Joan Rivers was a host for the E!
 Entertainment television network, where she and her daughter broadcast their “Joan and Melissa’s E!
 Fashion Reviews” from the scene of the annual Golden Globe, Emmy and Academy Award ceremonies.
 Rivers herself won the 1990 Emmy award for best daytime talk show host.

 Fun City (1972); The Girl Most Likely To (1973); The Late Show Starring Joan Rivers (1986–1987); Sally Marr and Her Escorts (1994); Tears and Laughter (1994).